How much protein per day

 Protein calculator

-The FoodCraft protein calculator takes into account your weight, activity, and goal to give you a personalized figure.
+The FoodCraft protein calculator takes your weight, activity, and goal into account to give you a personalized figure.
 More precise than a generic recommendation.

-Filter protein-rich recipes
+Filter high-protein recipes

 Among FoodCraft's 3,200+ recipes, you can filter by protein content.
 The AI adaptation can also increase the protein in any recipe by adjusting the ingredients.